solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Best practices for PostgreSQL Flexible Server apps

-Organizations developing cloud apps backed by Azure Database for PostgreSQL Flexible Server Flexible Server should consider implementing the following best practices.
+Organizations developing cloud apps backed by Azure Database for PostgreSQL Flexible Server should consider implementing the following best practices.
 Note, that this list is not comprehensive.

 Readers should review additional guide chapters for a more comprehensive understanding.

--   [05 / Monitoring]
+-   \[05 / Monitoring\]
--   [06 / Networking and Security]
+-   [06 / Networking and Security][71]
--   [07 / Testing]
+-   [07 / Testing][61]
--   [08 / Performance and Optimization]
+-   [08 / Performance and Optimization][72]
--   [10 / Business Continuity and Disaster Recovery]
+-   [10 / Business Continuity and Disaster Recovery][73]

 Consult the [Azure Well-Architected Framework] for more information regarding the core principles of efficient cloud workloads.
 You can